-I have been a Gibbs Assistant Professor of Mathematics at Yale since fall 2017.
+I was hired at Yale as a Gibbs Assistant Professor of Mathematics in fall 2017.
 My research interests are in discrete math and theoretical computer science with a particular focus on probabilistic and extremal combinatorics.
-I am currently teaching 230 (linear algebra, multivariate calculus, and analysis I), and all course material is available through canvas.
-I also run the Putnam seminar, which meets every Tuesday in LOM from 6:30pm to 8pm.
+This semester (fall 2020), I am teaching math 230 (linear algebra, multivariate calculus, and analysis I), and all course material is available through canvas.
+I also run the Putnam seminar, which meets every Tuesday from 7pm to 8:30pm (ET).
 All are warmly welcome to attend to learn more about math, hang out with cool people, and have fun!

 - Yale Center for Teaching and Learning

 - Faculty Teaching Academy (2018) and an invited talk about technology in my classroom